nyu-ossd-s18/pdf.jsplan/Work_Log.md

 ### 4/4
 * We decided to switch projects because we've had a lot of trouble trying to understand the PDF.js codebase.
+* After some searching we encountered the MovingBlocks project and started evaluating